ceilingduster/dmrchat_hardware/README.md

 ![Mockup of handheld microphone](mockup.png)

 This project is an open hardware design for a **handheld smart microphone** built around the **DMR818S radio module** and **ESP32-S3**.
 It features a user-friendly form factor modeled after traditional handheld microphones, with modern enhancements including a color display, onboard speaker and mic, rotary encoders, and USB-C connectivity.
+Yes, it is essentially a DMR Transceiver but as it contains a ESP32 MCU, it will provide wireless and bluetooth connectivity to mobile devices for programming, and operation.
+Specifically, it will provide a bluetooth connected device with the ability to send and receive DMR SMS messages.

 ---